greenorbitspace/hub/userguide/content/en/docs/handbook/03_Employee_Resources/Employee_Handbook/payroll/payroll-processing-steps-for-calculating-approving-and-disbursing-employee-salaries-and-wages.md

 ---
-title: 'Payroll Processing: Steps for calculating, approving, and disbursing employee salaries and wages.'
+title: 'Payroll Processing: Steps For Calculating, Approving, And Disbursing Employee Salaries And Wages.'
 linkTitle: 'Payroll Processing: Steps for calculating, approving, and disbursing employee salaries and wages.'
 date: '2025-05-01T23:42:00Z'